 Minutes from the mainland but a million miles away; Kangaroo Island is a sanctuary for wildlife and natural, rugged beauty.
-Plan your trip today.
+Book your island escape today.

 refresh your spirit